-As for gas, tests are necessary if the property was equipped with a connection to the electricity network more than fifteen years ago.
+As with gas, tests are necessary if the asset was fitted with a connection to the electricity network more than fifteen years ago.

 The diagnosis sanitation

-The purpose of this diagnostic is to ensure that the connections to the wastewater networks comply with the standards in force.
+The purpose of this diagnosis is to ensure that the connections to the wastewater networks comply with the standards in force.

-All properties must be the subject of a termite report, which covers the property and its surroundings and this diagnosis is mandatory whether the property is located in contaminated areas or is likely to be.
-Your prefecture will tell you if your property is in a contaminated area or not.
+All properties must be subject to a termite report, which covers the property and its surroundings, and this diagnosis is mandatory whether the property is located in areas or likely to be contaminated.
+Your prefecture will tell you whether your property is in a contaminated area or not.
 Termite infestation can destroy a property, so it is in everyone's interest to know the result of this test.
-In addition, the presence of other burrowing parasites and wood-eating fungi (merule) is checked during the diagnosis.
-It is also important to know that a termite infestation report is only valid for six months.
+In addition, the presence of other burrowing parasites and wood-eating fungi (dry rot) is checked during the diagnosis.
+It is also important to know that a report on termite infestation is only valid for six months.

 A natural risk assessment must also be carried out for the sales file.
 This not only covers the probability of natural disasters to which the area may be exposed, such as earthquakes, floods or forest fires, but also the effects of any local industrial action that may cause toxic emissions, soil degradation, etc.

-This diagnosis only applies to co-owned properties (vertical or horizontal).
+This diagnosis only applies to condominium properties (vertical or horizontal).
 It is necessary to establish precisely the area of the property sold.
 Individual houses are not subject to this criterion.

 This energy performance diagnosis was added to the list of mandatory diagnoses as part of a sale and rental since 2013.
-It must be carried out before the sale or rental of the property and the report must be displayed with your advertisement.
-The report indicates the energy efficiency of the property and reports on greenhouse gas emissions.
-It also provides advice on ways to improve efficiency, reduce bills and reduce emissions.
+It must be done before the property is put up for sale or rental and the report must be displayed with your ad.
+The report indicates the energy efficiency of the property and accounts for greenhouse gas emissions.
+It also provides advice on how to improve efficiency, lower bills and lower emissions.
 Its validity is ten years from the date of the inspection.